Lightmatter/django-hydra/README.md

 Building
 ============
-This app uses webpack to compile/transpile assets.
-The app is equipped to be served from `localhost:8000` and webpack-dev-server will use browersync on `localhost:3100`
+This app uses next.js to run the frontend.
+The python app is equipped to be served from `localhost:8000` and webpack-dev-server will use browersync on `localhost:3100`

 First the python server must be running locally.